moonlight58/Moonify/README.md

    ```
 4. Follow the on-screen instructions in the terminal interface.

 **If the TUI doesn't work well for you, or just not for you.
-You can run the GUI implemented by following the commands below**
+You can run the GUI implemented by pasting the following command**
    ```bash
    python3 gui.py
    ```